ironlegend2008/Weather-Web/README.md

 <br/>
 <br/>

-`This app fetches the weather conditons of any city across the world & keeps updating the weather conditons time to time according to the current weather conditions of that city.
+`This app fetches the weather conditions of any city across the world & keeps updating the weather conditions time to time according to the current weather conditions of that city.
 `
 <br/>
 <br/>